flynnbops/flynnbops.github.io/_posts/2020-12-02-cross_gov_lean_coffee_1.markdown

 ## What did we learn?

 In the simplest terms, we got to meet other people in similar roles across government and share some ideas.
 We're dealing with some similar challenges, that we could focus on to share some knowledge.
 I've no doubt we'll build on this and figure out how to work across departments a little more.
 It was also nice to just speak to some people from different parts of the country (and see their pets), who are really just doing their best to keep moving forward.
+All of which shows there is appetite for this sort of thing.

 To (badly) paraphrase [Alan Page](https://angryweasel.com/blog/about-alan/):